l12f3r/postgresql-rds-dbeaver/README.md

 The root user password for the database instance must be configured as an input variable - therefore, on the `variables.tf` file, a `sensitive` meta-argument is added so that the password is hidden from the output during Terraform operations.

-Even so, Terraform stores the password on the `.tfstate` file.
-Hence why is important to add it to `.gitignore` upon versioning, so such data will not be persisted, and an additional layer of security is added (thanks [@pdoerning](https://github.com/pdoerning) for the heads-up!).

 ```terraform
 #variables.tf
 variable "ourDBInstPassword" {